 I would soon find that the deck was stacked against me beyond what I thought.
 It was a rude awakening that didn't quite make sense until I was older.
 Newsflash: the Ultra Orthodox community harbored some dislike for our kind.
 They generally looked down on and discriminated against Persians for their differences.
 It makes sense enough: ignorance and fear produces intolerance.
 But I didn't understand that at that age.
 In an effort to be accepted despite my family's differences, I fervently internalized and prioritized the Ultra Orthodox rules and expectations.
 I even learned to like gefilte fish.

 Communication with the secular world was highly discouraged: television was banned (except for repeat videos of the Lubavitcher Rebbe’s speeches), as was contact with secular people, secular clothing, secular music, secular haircuts (i.e., bangs that were considered to be "provocative" and "immodest"), and obviously, secular (or non-Kosher) food.
-And so, any part of me that did not fit into the Ultra Orthodox Jewish mold needed to be thrown off the ship if I ever wanted to make it through alive.
+And so, any part of me that did not fit into a certain Ultra Orthodox Jewish mold needed to be thrown off the ship if I ever wanted to make it through alive.
 And if I didn't win their approval, there would be no hope of friends or acceptance anywhere else.
 All other sources of connection had been lost.

 I became estranged from my connection to my cultural heritage.
 My only exposure to other Persians or Iranian culture in Los Angeles was my own extended family, and I distanced myself from them like the plague.
-The Chabad community set rigorous moral standards that my family failed to meet, and my peers' and their parents' behavior toward me and any references to my culture were constant reminders.
+The community set rigorous moral standards that my family failed to meet, and my peers' and their parents' behavior toward me and any references to my culture were constant reminders.
 The sideways glances, the whispers, the giggles, the blatant exclusion, the condescending "helpfulness," and the moral imperatives they touted quickly solidified the idea that my family was "less than."
 The few children at school who did give me a chance at friendship were forbidden by their parents to spend time with me outside of school.
 This was out of a fear that in our inferior observance there was a chance we might put their children at risk of sinning unknowingly.

 I was a good sport.
 I smiled and played the part of the very understanding child.
 But there were repercussions that took a hold of my soul.
 I learned to denounce my needs and to excuse others misbehavior towards me.
 I began resenting my idiosyncrasies, the things I find to be beautiful and honorable now, because they caused me pain.
 These differences included my parents, their inconvenient Persian accents, the "weird" Persian music they listened to, the smelly food they fed me, my extended family, my cultural heritage, my language, my hair, the awkward olive tint of my skin, the wavy sound of my voice, the look of my body, the clothes on my body—everything about me was unsatisfactory.
-My peers, it seemed to me, proudly upheld their white Jew authority and taunted me when I deviated from their norms.
+My peers, it seemed to me, proudly upheld their authority and taunted me when I deviated from their norms.
 They would perform their taunts with the Persian accent, and they did this quite well, I might add.
 Anything representing "Persian" became dirty in my mind, and I readily whitewashed my behavior and language.
 I wanted to rid myself of my roots to fit in.

-In my early years, I wondered for hours on end about a life in which the "governing power" was not a fanatical Jewry that shunned and mocked my family and me for our differences (gastronomic, phenotypic, cultural, and beyond), and shamed us for our "immodest" dress—because my mom wore pants and did not cover her hair, for example; or because my collar bone peaked out of my collared shirt.
+In my early years, I wondered for hours on end about a life in which the "governing power" was not a fanatical religious ideology that shunned and mocked my family and me for our differences (gastronomic, phenotypic, cultural, and beyond), and shamed us for our "immodest" dress—because my mom wore pants and did not cover her hair, for example; or because my collar bone peaked out of my collared shirt.
 I imagined a world where I was not the Other, where I didn't have to pretend, and where my friends' parents actually welcomed my family, instead of banning their children from spending time with me.

 I never thought of attending a less religious school.
-I learned from my peers that all less observant Jews were also undesirable—they were sinning in the eyes of G-d—and so I kept away from them, even though I probably would have been safer there.
+I learned from certain peers that all less observant Jews were also undesirable—they were sinning in the eyes of G-d—and so I kept away from them, even though I probably would have been safer there.
 When we drove by Hillel Hebrew Academy (a school considered to be Orthodox by most standards) on the bus, we scoffed at the looks of their inferior devotion and observance of Judaism.
 I scoffed heartily along with the rest, desperately hiding the fact that behind closed doors my family was even less observant.
 We were "just traditional."
 "Please don’t find me out," I thought.
 I bullied my parents and started to police their behavior to make sure they didn't give our secret away.

 Even when I was not in school, I was still confined, and confined myself, by their rules.
 At home I found my Christian next-door neighbors so alluring in their free spiritedness, playfulness, and ease, but I kept a distance from non-Jews because of programmed fears of lurking Anti-Semitism.
 I was told that most non-Jews are secretly hoping for and possibly, perhaps passively, plotting the destruction of our people.
 Little do they know, I heard, that at the time of the redemption they would become our servants.
 Our servants?
 This was all very confusing for the mind of a youngster.
 I was more afraid than confused at the time though, and I desperately hoped that G-d would forgive me for my family's sins of being "just traditional" when the time came.